SmartCredit Review: What Is It and Does It Work?

 • Pricing can be confusing

-What is ScoreMaster and How Does It Work?
+What is SmartCredit and How Does It Work?

 ScoreMaster: Your Credit Score

-Since ScoreMaster is a credit monitoring service, you will need to provide and confirm some personal info in order to get started.
+Since SmartCredit utilizes your credit report data to help guide you, you will need to provide and confirm some personal info in order to get started.
 This includes your name, birthdate, your Social Security number, etc. You may also need to take a quiz of sorts to further confirm your identity.
 Once this is done, you’ll be ready to go.

-As for the price of the service, currently, ScoreMaster comes at a cost of $27.95 per month.
-That said, Fioney readers can join for $24.95 per month using our special offer link.
+As for the price of the service, currently, SmartCredit comes at a cost of $29.95 per month.
+That said, Fioney readers can get a 7 day trial for $1 and then pay $24.95 per month using our special offer link.

-Once you’ve set up your ScoreMaster account, one of the first things you’ll see on your dashboard is your current credit score.
-This particular score is derived using data from your TransUnion report using the VantageScore model.
-As you may be aware, VantageScore does differ from the more commonly-used FICO score.
+Once you’ve set up your SmartCredit account, one of the first things you’ll see on your dashboard is your current credit score.
+This particular score is derived using data from your TransUnion or Experian report using the VantageScore model.
+As you may be aware, VantageScore does differ from the more commonly used FICO score.
 Because of this, while the scores may not be exactly what creditors will see when they pull your info, it should be fairly close.

 To further explore your score, you can click the “View Now” button, which will take you to your ScoreTracker.
-What’s interesting is that ScoreMaster also offers Auto Lending and Insurance scores, which are meant to give you a better idea of what your score might look like using models that these types of creditors tend to use.
+What’s interesting is that SmartCredit also offers Auto Lending, Insurance, and Hiring Risk scores, which are meant to give you a better idea of what your score might look like using models that these types of creditors tend to use.
 Additionally, on this page, you can see a graph of your credit score progress.
+However, tracking will activate when you sign up for SmartCredit, so you won’t see a full graph right away.
+As you make progress, though, you’ll see how your scores have increased.

 Heading back to the main dashboard, you can also take a closer look at the data in your credit report.
 To do this, select the Smart Credit Report widget, which will also bear a letter grade (A through F, presumably).
 This feature will walk you through different aspects of your credit report, including accounts, payment history, public info, and more.
 This is also the first place you may encounter the “Take Action” button — but we’ll cover that more in the next section.